gtri/scrimmage/README.md

 installer to install the required packages:

     $ cd scrimmage
-    $ sudo ./setup/install-binaries.sh [--external] [--python version]
+    $ sudo ./setup/install-binaries.sh [--external] [--python <version>]

-    --external
-        if --external is passed, only install what is necessary for an external build (see EXTERNAL flag to project CMakeLists.txt).
-Otherwise do full installation.

-    --python <number>
-        install dependencies for python version <number>.
-This will install dependencies from apt for this version of python (e.g., apt install python<number>-numpy).
-Options are "2, 3, a" with "a" installing dependencies for both python 2 and 3.
-        The default is "a".

 If the first option `--external` is passed, the script only installs what is necessary for an external build (see EXTERNAL flag to project CMakeLists.txt).
-The second argument `--python version` selects the version of python for which to install dependencies.
-Supported versions are "2", "3", and "a", with "a" installing dependencies for both python 2 and 3.
+The second argument `--python <version>` selects the version of python for which to install dependencies.
+Supported values for `<version>` are "2", "3", and "a", with "a" installing dependencies for both python 2 and 3.
 This option defaults to "a" if no valid version is specified.

 ### Install Custom Built Binary Dependencies